peterjc/thapbi-pict/README.rst

 genomes between the 18S and 5.8S rRNA genes.
 This is commonly used for molecular barcoding, where sequencing this short region can identify species.

-With appropriate primer and HMM settings, and a custom database, THAPBI PICT can be applied to other organisms and/or barcode marker sequences - not just ITS1.
+With appropriate primer settings and a custom database, THAPBI PICT can be applied to other organisms and/or barcode marker sequences - not just ITS1.
+The worked examples include *Oomycetes* and *Fungi*, ITS1 and ITS2.

 Installation
 ------------